Text Steganography with Dynamic Codebook and Multimodal Large Language Model: The Proposed Methodology

-After determining the codeword, we use an MLLM to generate a stego caption $C$ for the image $I$.
+\textbf{Stego Caption Generation} After determining the codeword, we use an MLLM to generate a stego caption $C$ for the image $I$.
 For reliable extraction, the generated caption must satisfy three conditions: it must contain the selected codeword $w$, it must contain the anchor sequence $\AncSeq$, and it must not contain any other words from the semantic pool $V_{\sem}$.
 The caption generation with a multimodal LLM does not always satisfy all of these constraints.
-Similar to image generation, We also introduce a reject sampling mechanism for caption generation, following the algorithm detailed in the Supplementary Material.
+Similar to image generation, we also introduce a reject sampling mechanism for caption generation.
 First, an embedding prompt guides the multimodal LLM to generate a stego caption $C$.
 If $C$ fails verification, a caption feedback prompt asks the LLM to identify the errors and produce an update prompt for revision.
 This loop continues until the caption passes verification.
 The accepted stego caption is then posted on the OSN.